Need to edit your item? View directions here.

 6. I can edit my template, but it won't allow me to change the font or text size.
 How can I do this?

 If you prefer a different font, text color, and/or text size, highlight or click into the text box you wish to change and select CTRL+E (PC) or COMMAND+E (MAC).
 An editor box will appear.
 This may take a moment to appear.
 If you have done this, but the editing box will not appear, you may have an older version of Adobe Reader.
 This function only works in Adobe Reader DC.
-See #1 for download instructions.
+See #5 for troubleshooting suggestions.

 7. What are my options for printing my items?